 - Occasional needs of specific resources (for video conferences, for instance);

 - The need to train and provide support to users;

 - The value for money.

-In favor of Office 365, is the greater familiarity that many users have with their products.
+In favor of Microsoft 365, is the greater familiarity that many users have with their products.
 However, Zoho offers competitive prices, which can mean good value for money; it has countless tools outside the workplace package, such as help desk software or finance App.
-G Suite, on the other hand, has a more highlighted performance, being more adaptable within the cloud environment and having high compatibility with third-party tools.
+Google Workspace, on the other hand, has a more highlighted performance, being more adaptable within the cloud environment, and having high compatibility with third-party tools.